isso-comments/isso/docs/docs/configuration/server.rst

     Available backends:

     stdout
         Log to standard output.
 Default, if none selected.
+Note, this functionality is broken since a few releases.

     smtp
         Send notifications via SMTP on new comments with activation (if